Skip to main content

 Jason will present the path towards stem cell therapies in Australia for blindness and will discuss some of the latest advances in his team’s research.

-Join us for this informative and inspiring event, where we explore the potential of stem cell therapies in restoring vision and changing lives.
+This informative and inspiring event explored the potential of stem cell therapies in restoring vision and changing lives.

 4:30pm – Arrival and Registration

-5pm – 5:30pm – Refreshments and Networking while viewing printed images of stem cells and science
+5pm – 5:30pm – Refreshments and Networking and science art display

 5:30pm – 7:00pm – Public Lecture followed by Q&A